ajbanjara/Wireshark/Development/SubmittingPatches.md

 You can name the remotes anything you like.

-If you [mirror your fork](https://about.gitlab.com/blog/2016/12/01/how-to-keep-your-fork-up-to-date-with-its-origin/) you only need the downstream branch.
+If you [mirror your fork](https://about.gitlab.com/blog/2016/12/01/how-to-keep-your-fork-up-to-date-with-its-origin/) you only need the "downstream" remote.

 **Gerrit changes weren't migrated to GitLab merge requests**